Biology 003 - Introduction to Biology » Summer 2020 » Exam 1

 What will be accomplished by lowering the activation energy of a reaction?

-A. The reaction will reverse.
+A. The reaction will proceed more slowly.

 B. The reaction will stop completely.